Background check: United States

 The employer must obtain consent from the applicant granting approval of the background check.
 The employer must be in accordance with the Fair Credit Reporting Act.
 The employers have to guarantee that they will not discriminate against the applicant.

 Most notably, the Fair Credit Reporting Act (FCRA) regulates the use of consumer reports (which it defines as information collected and reported by third party agencies) as it pertains to adverse decisions, notification to the applicant, and destruction and safekeeping of records.
 If a consumer report is used as a factor in an adverse hiring decision, the applicant must be presented with a "pre-adverse action disclosure," a copy of the FCRA summary of rights, and a "notification of adverse action letter."
 Individuals are entitled to know the source of any information used against them, including a credit reporting company.
 Individuals must also consent in order for the employer to obtain a credit report.

+A 2026 resume.io survey of 600 U.S. professionals revealed that 21.5 percent lied on their resume within the past year, rising to 38.9 percent among active job seekers.
+Broadening this scope, GCheck's 2026 Trust in Hiring Report of 1,500 candidates found that 93 percent admitted to at least one form of embellishment during the hiring process.